chan-anni/valuables/user_manual.md

 Search bar allows users to search for items based on their title and description.

 ## Listing Page (IP)
 The listing page is another way to see what users' have found.
-It would also show users' lost item report, acknowledging
+It would also show users' lost item report, allowing other users to acknowledge other lost items to possibly lookout for.